Following completion of the steps below, you will sign an enrollment agreement and be ready to register for classes*.

-Be at least 18 years of age at the time the practicum or externship portion of the program begins.
+- Be at least 18 years of age at the time of your program’s practicum or externship.

-- Be in good health and physically able to carry out any techniques or procedures that are essential to the selected program of study and career.
+- Be physically able to carry out any techniques or procedures that are essential to the selected program of study, including any clinical component of the program, and associated career.

 - Score at an acceptable level on any required pre-admission test.

 - Be interviewed by the program dean or a designee upon successful completion of pre-admission testing, if required by the program.

 - Be proficient in the English language.
 Swedish Institute’s programs are taught in English.

 - Provide a completed reference form if required by the program of study.